All Products

 Note

-Create a file named input01.txt that contains the following initial data:
+Create a sample file named input01.txt with the following content.

 hadoop emr hadoop dw